awesome-neurodiversity/awesome-neurodiversity/README.md

 _[🆙 Go back to contents](#contents) | 📝 Submit a resource via [GitHub](https://github.com/Community-Lores/awesome-neurodiversity/issues/new?assignees=ajhalili2006&labels=enhancement%2Cdocumentation&template=suggest-resource.yml&category=primer-on-neurodiversity) or [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSdVmMinRaq8EqxyZ28W3MvHmEYGkMhJVBUz3Ec02VCHN27cxA/viewform?usp=pp_url&entry.1922582234=Neurotypes)_

 > :construction: There are way more neurodivergent traits than currently existing neurotypes like [unnamed costellations](https://coda.io/@mykola-bilokonsky/public-neurodiversity-support-center/unnamed-constellations-neurotypes-traits-and-the-future-of-neuro-77).
 We'll update this list as soon as possible once the community in collaboration with the scientific community named new ones, although just like at PNDSC, we suspect that the future of Neurodiversity is actually a movement away from discrete neurotypes and towards a more deconstructed, trait-oriented taxonomy.
-?
+>
-> While the lead maintainer himself does know a lot about autism and ADHD, we need help in compilng more resources for other neurotypes too.
+> While the lead maintainer himself does know a lot about autism and ADHD , we need help in compilng more resources for other neurotypes too.

 ### Autism